JiaweiSheng/JiaweiSheng.github.io/_pages/about.md

 ---
+permalink: /About/

-title: "En"
+title: "About me"
-excerpt: "En"
+excerpt: "About me"
 author_profile: true
-redirect_from:
+# redirect_from:
-  - /about/
+#   - /about/
-  - /about.html
+#   - /about.html
 ---

 <!-- I am currently pursuing a PhD degree (the 4/5 year) in the [Institute of Information Engineering](http://www.iie.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/).